hubverse-org/flusight_hub_archive/README.md

 There were four types of targets related to influenza-like illness: season onset, peak week, peak percentage, and week ahead forecasts (1, 2, 3, and weeks) of weighted ILINet percentage

+A copy of all original submissions, organized by season/team (e.g. `2015-2016/TeamXX/`) can be found in `original_raw_data/`.
+All of the original submissions are stored in parquet format

 ## Conversion Approach

 **To do**

+## Scripts

+Scripts to reproduce the steps taken to create this hubverse formatted version of the repo can be found in the `scripts/` folder.

 ## Acknowledgments